ipr/qXpkLib/xadZOO/README.txt

 xadZOO - ZOO unpack library

-Author: Ilkka Prusi
-Contact ilkka.prusi@gmail.com
+Based on Public Domain code of unzoo.c by Martin Schoenert Modified for use in C++ library by Ilkka Prusi <ilkka.prusi@gmail.com>

 Summary:
-ZOO implementation for qXpkLib to load.
+ZOO archive unpacking implementation for qXpkLib to load.

-Original author: TODO: add

 In progress..